Cut-Set Bounds on Network Information Flow: Main Results

+In this subsection, we further consider the special case when sources are independent.
+Unlike the case when sources are correlated, the problem of characterizing graphical bounds for networks with independent sources has been well investigated~\cite{CovTho06,AhlCai00,Bor02,YanYan06,KraSav06,HarKle06}.
 A source independence constraint may imply additional functional dependencies beyond those implied by the network coding and decoding constraints alone.
-Moreover, these additional functional dependencies may facilitate further improvement of our characterization of the set of admissible rate tuples for networks with independent sources.
-Indeed, this is the main objective of this section, to provide graphical bounds for networks with independent sources by tightening Theorems~\ref{thm:mainresult} and~\ref{thm:mainresult1}.
-The results will be compared to previous bounds in Section~\ref{sec: comparison}.
+These additional functional dependencies may in turn be used to improve of our characterization of the set of achievable rate region.